Pila Blanca, Texas

-Pila Blanca is a ghost town in Duval County, Texas, located a mile and a half south of Highway 44 on Farm-to-Market Road 3196.
+Pila Blanca is a ghost town in Duval County, Texas, United States, located a mile and a half south of Highway 44 on Farm to Market Road 3196.
 It is ten miles southeast of Freer and twenty-five miles west of Alice.
 Today, there are a few residences and buildings remaining, but the precise population is unknown.
 A cemetery and an old water tower still exist in town.